VATSIM-SSA/SSA-Docs/docs/Enroute/GOOOO/goooo.md

 # 1. Dakar Oceanic

 The Dakar Oceanic FIR covers an oceanic segment of the South Atlantic.
-It is neighbored by Dakar [GOOO] FIR in the East, Sal Oceanic to the North and Altantico to the South.
+It is neighbored by Dakar [GOOO] and Accra [DGAO] FIR in the East, Sal Oceanic to the North and Altantico to the South.

 ## Airport Coverage